BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 <p align="center"><img src="https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/bad40add-60f1-4d16-8059-4b3674a9a36f"></p>

 It took several attempts of sending 2 requests in a single packet (one with a higher value than ``ACTIVE``, other with a lower value) to make this actually work.
 The server would act as if only one of the values was sent.
-No pattern or consistent behaviour was noted, but one of the values would indeed be set.
+No pattern or consistent behavior was noted, but one of the values would indeed be set.
 It would either overwrite ``ACTIVE`` (lower value) or set a new ``PENDING`` (higher value), depending on which one the server "choose".
 To not reuse the same values, I would increment the higher value and decrement the lower value after every attempt - for example, I'd send 51 and 49, then 52 and 48, 53 and 47 and so on.

 After many, many attempts, I finally got a hit.
 But not something I was expecting.
 The reponse size suddenly shot up.
 I took a more careful look and I was amazed at what I was seeing.
 Two ``ACTIVE`` variables.
 One set the higher value and another one set to the lower one.
 For example: